Indianapolis Museum of Art: Lilly House

-The Gardens at Newfields
+The Garden at Newfields

-The outdoor areas east of the Indiana Central Canal are collectively known as The Gardens at Newfields.
-The campus contains distinctive features that have been modified over time to create a greater connection between the museum building and The Gardens.
+The outdoor areas east of the Indiana Central Canal are collectively known as The Garden at Newfields.
+The campus contains distinctive features that have been modified over time to create a greater connection between the museum building and The Garden.
 Immediately outside the museum is the Sutphin Mall and Fountain.
 The Sutphin Mall previously featured the original rendering of the iconic pop art sculpture Love designed by Robert Indiana.
 The sculpture has since been moved inside for preservation reasons.
 It is now the site of Five Brushstrokes by Roy Lichtenstein.
 At the end of mall, opposite the IMA building, is the wheelchair accessible Garden for Everyone.
 A bronze sculpture, La Hermana del Hombre Bóveda (Sister of the Vault Man) is displayed in the center of the garden.

 The Richard D. Wood Formal Garden, the Rapp Family Ravine Garden, the Allée, and the Border Gardens are historical gardens bordering the Lilly House.
 The Formal Garden features a fountain, arbors, and plantings.
 Modified by Percival Gallagher from the original landscape design of Oldfield, its current name is in honor of Newfields trustee and former CEO of Eli Lilly and Company, Richard D. Wood.
-The Ravine Garden was designed by Gallagher, and connects the Lilly estate to the Indiana Central Canal, which divides the Gardens from the 100 Acres.
-The Allée is a 775 ft lawn directly in front of the Lilly House, lined with 58 red oak trees, that ends in a circular pool and fountain.
+The Ravine Garden was designed by Gallagher, and connects the Lilly estate to the Indiana Central Canal, which divides the Gardens from the Virginia B. Fairbanks Art & Nature Park.
+The Lilly Allée is a 775 ft lawn directly in front of the Lilly House, lined with 58 red oak trees, that ends in a circular pool and fountain.
 On either side of the Allée are the Border Gardens, a heavily shaded area with winding paths.

 Other nature areas include the Tanner Orchard, the Dickinson Four Seasons Garden, Nonie's Garden, and the Rain Garden.